 The following table lays out the steps the District will take to implement division-based elections.
 Interested parties are encouraged to participate in the electoral division maps process by attending the public meetings shown in this schedule and submitting oral or written comments regarding the maps of the proposed voting divisions.

 Following disruptions at the July 8 meeting, which resulted in some phone lines being terminated and the meeting ending before all public comment could be taken, the District determined to re-start the hearing process to ensure that all interested members of the public who wish to participate in this process are able to do so.
 Consequently, the District will conduct two hearings in compliance with Elections Code section 10010 starting in August, 2020.
-All comments submitted before July 8 will be considered part of the District’s record of proceedings for this matter.
+All comments submitted on or before October 14, 2020 were considered by the Board and will be included in the record of proceedings for this matter.